astaxie/bat/README.md

 	User-Agent: bat/<version>
 	Host: <taken-from-URL>

-Any of the default headers can be overwritten.
+Any of the default headers can be overridden.

 # Authentication
 Basic auth: